Colin Callender: Picturehouse

-Callender was also the driving force behind HBO's joint venture with New Line Cinema – the distribution company Picturehouse whose slate included Robert Altman's highly acclaimed Prairie Home Companion, Kit Kittredge: An American Girl, Run Fatboy Run, Rocket Science, Last Days, Mary Harron's The Notorious Bettie Page, JA Bayona's The Orphanage, Olivier Dahan's La Vie en Rose for which Marion Cotillard won the Academy Award for Best Actress, and Guillermo del Toro's Pan’s Labyrinth that won three Oscars at the 2006 Academy Awards.
+Callender was also the driving force behind HBO's joint venture with New Line Cinema – the distribution company Picturehouse whose slate included Robert Altman's highly acclaimed Prairie Home Companion (2006), Kit Kittredge: An American Girl (2008), Run Fatboy Run (2007), Rocket Science (2007), Last Days (2005), Mary Harron's The Notorious Bettie Page (2005), JA Bayona's The Orphanage (2007), Olivier Dahan's La Vie en Rose (2007) for which Marion Cotillard won the Academy Award for Best Actress, and Guillermo del Toro's Pan's Labyrinth (2006) that won three Oscars at the 2006 Academy Awards.

-Playground
+Playground Entertainment

 In 2009, Callender left HBO Films and moved to New York to produce theatre.
-He founded Playground in 2012.
+He founded Playground Entertainment in 2012.

 Theatre

-Playground's first stage production was Lucky Guy starring Tom Hanks by the late Nora Ephron, which tells the story of tabloid reporter Mike McAlary, winner of a 1998 Pulitzer Prize.
+Playground's first stage production was Lucky Guy (2014) starring Tom Hanks by the late Nora Ephron, which tells the story of tabloid reporter Mike McAlary, winner of a 1998 Pulitzer Prize.
 It won two Tony Awards and had six nominations.
-In 2014, Callender produced Harvey Fierstein's Casa Valentina, which was nominated for four Tony Awards including Best Play, and Hedwig and the Angry Inch starring Neil Patrick Harris, which won four Tony Awards including Best Revival of a Musical.
-Callender also produced the production of Kenneth Branagh's New York stage debut in Macbeth at the Park Avenue Armory, and was a co-producer of Jez Butterworth's The River starring Hugh Jackman.
+In 2014, Callender produced Harvey Fierstein's Casa Valentina, which was nominated for four Tony Awards including Best Play, and Hedwig and the Angry Inch (2015) starring Neil Patrick Harris, which won four Tony Awards including Best Revival of a Musical.
+Callender also produced the production of Kenneth Branagh's New York stage debut in Macbeth (2014) at the Park Avenue Armory, and was a co-producer of Jez Butterworth's The River (2014) starring Hugh Jackman.

-Recent Broadway productions include Dear Evan Hansen, which won six Tony Awards including Best Musical, and Robert Icke and Duncan Macmillan's 1984, based on the novel by George Orwell.
-Recent West End productions include Dreamgirls and The Glass Menagerie, both produced alongside Sonia Friedman Productions.
+Recent Broadway productions include Dear Evan Hansen (2017), which won six Tony Awards including Best Musical, and Robert Icke and Duncan Macmillan's 1984 (2017), based on the novel by George Orwell.
+Recent West End productions include Dreamgirls (2016) and The Glass Menagerie (2017), both produced alongside Sonia Friedman Productions.

 Alongside Sonia Friedman Productions and Harry Potter Theatrical Productions, Callender is one of the producers of the two-part stage play Harry Potter and the Cursed Child, an expansion of the Harry Potter franchise, which opened on 30 July 2016 in London's Palace Theatre.
 In 2017, Harry Potter and the Cursed Child won nine Olivier Awards, the biggest single win ever for one production in the history of the awards.
 Harry Potter and the Cursed Child opened on Broadway on 22 April 2018 in the newly renovated Lyric Theatre and was nominated for ten Tony Awards and went on to win six, including Best Play.
 Harry Potter and the Cursed Child opened in Melbourne's Princess Theatre in early 2019, in San Francisco's Curran Theatre in the Fall of 2019, in Hamburg's Mehr!
 Theatre in 2020, in Toronto's CAA Ed Mirvish Theatre in 2022, and in Tokyo's TBS Akasaka Act Theatre in 2022.
+In 2024, the show started its US National Tour, with performances scheduled in Chicago, Los Angeles, and Washington D.C.